 Energy consumption in KiribatiThe most important figure in the energy balance of Kiribati is the total consumption of

 Kiribati can completely be self-sufficient with domestically produced energy.
 The total production of all electric energy producing facilities is 29 m kWh, also 108 percent of own requirements.
 The rest of the domestically produced energy is either exported into other countries or unused.
 Along with pure consumption, the production, imports and exports play an important role.
-Other energy sources such as natural gas or crude oil are also used.
+Other energy sources, such as natural gas or crude oil are also used.

 Back to overview: Kiribati